 This temple is one of the 52 shakti peethas of Sati.
 It is also one of the highly worshipped Jyotirlinga shrines in India.
 According to the legend, Ravana prayed sincerely to Lord Shiva to make Sri Lanka invincible.
 In turn, Lord Shiva granted one Jyotirlinga to the Lanka King and asked him to safely carry it without placing it on the ground.

 But unfortunately, Ravana was forced to place the Jyotirlinga on the ground and it got rooted.
 As penance, Ravana cut his 9 heads and offered to Shiva, who in turn fixed them back to his body like a vaidya or doctor, hence the name Vaidhyanath to this Jyotirlinga.
 Devotees believe that coming to the temple helps them get rid of misery and suffering.
 For a unique experience, visit during the Shravan month.

 - Temple opening hours: Daily: 4 am to 3.30 pm

-The 12 Jyotirlingas in India are a must visit for anyone interested in religion and culture.
-Visiting all of them brings blessings, joy and it will be a great experience.
+The 12 Jyotirlingas in India are a must-visit for anyone interested in religion and culture.
+Visiting all of them gives you immense peace and joy.

 If you are keen to explore the nearby places and are looking for suggestions on what to see and do, we can help with suggestions, send us your queries in the comments below and we will get back to you with a reply.